cabelo/oneapi-antispoofing/README.md

 ***Certiface AntiSpoofing*** use oneAPI for fast decode video for perform liveness detection with inference.
 The system is capable of spotting fake faces and performing anti-face spoofing in face recognition systems.
 The user could try to hold up a your photo.
 Maybe they even have a photo or video on their smartphone (obtained in facebook, for example)

-Technologies Used:
+Technologies Used:  oneAPI and openCV
-    oneAPI
-    openCV
-    openVINO

 ## Installation instructions: